jacklenox/ulmus/README.md

 A proof of concept WordPress theme written in Elm.

+## Demo

+To view this theme in action, go to: [ulmus.mystagingwebsite.com](https://ulmus.mystagingwebsite.com/)

 ## Setup

 In order to compile the Elm source code, you need the `elm` package from npm.
 The easiest way to install npm is to install Node.
 You can follow instructions on how to do that [here](https://nodejs.org/).